drogue-iot/blog.drogue.io/content/2022-11-17-drogue-cloud-zero-eleven/index.md

 * https://github.com/drogue-iot/arduino-examples

 Both examples target microcontrollers, with existing, well known platforms (MicroPython and Arduino).
-As you can see, it only takes a few lines of connect to the cloud side.
+As you can see, it only takes a few lines to connect to the cloud side.

 ## Digital twin

 So, if we didn't implement a bunch of new features in Drogue Cloud, what did we do instead (I mean aside from [EclipseCon](https://twitter.com/lulf/status/1584248208015777792))?

 Digital twin!
-We mentioned in the last release blog post, that we needed some more time to think about it.
+We mentioned in the last release blog post that we needed some more time to think about it.
 And so we did.

 Drogue Cloud is intended to normalize IoT connectivity.
 [Drogue Doppelgänger](https://github.com/drogue-iot/drogue-doppelgaenger) is there to normalize IoT payload.
-And once you normalized payload, you also want to work with the data.
-And, some tasks are just so common, that it makes sense to provide them out of the box.
+And once you've normalized payload, you also want to work with the data.
+And some tasks are just so common that it makes sense to provide them out of the box.
 One might call that "IoT middleware", or "Digital Twin", as it works with the mirrored state of the devices.
 The name of the project is [Doppelgänger](https://en.wikipedia.org/wiki/Doppelg%C3%A4nger), and it mainly provides digital twin functionality.